IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/ConfigurationGuide.md

-**Note:** Since the ':' character is used as a separator for the database connection string, if any of the values in your database connection contain a ':', it needs to be escaped with a blackslash.
+**Note:** Since the ':' character is used as a separator for the database connection string, if any of the values in your database connection contain a ':', it needs to be escaped with a backslash.
-For example, if your password is "my:password", then it would need to be specified as "my\:password".
+For example, if your password is "my:password", then it would need to be specified as "my\\:password".

 ### CSV